MS and Symptoms That are Hard to Describe

-If we stumble, fall and snap a bone, we are obviously ‘broken’ and need to be fixed by our doctors and often require assistance from our family and friends.
+If we stumble, fall, and snap a bone, we are obviously ‘broken’ and need to be fixed by our doctors and often require assistance from our family and friends.
 No one questions if we need help and medical care.

 When we get sick and have an elevated temperature, it’s easy for others to see the proof that we are ill, and we might need help from our doctors and an extra dose of compassion and help from our family and friends.
-It’s obvious because not only do we say “I’m not well,” there is physical evidence such as x-rays or a thermometer reading.
+It’s obvious because not only do we say “I’m not well,” but there is also physical evidence such as x-rays or a thermometer reading.
 In these circumstances, everyone believes us when we say we are sick – they don’t even have to see us in person to get their proof.
 They will take our word for it via a phone call or someone else sharing the news.

 When people don't believe you

-For years, long before I was diagnosed with MS, I stated if someone says they are in pain, they have to be believed.
+For years, long before I was diagnosed with MS, I stated that if someone says they are in pain, they have to be believed.
 Just because we can’t see pain doesn’t make it unreal, and I always want to at least begin by setting aside any doubt and believing the other person.
 What is it about MS and its symptoms that are unbelievable?

 When people say, "but you look so good"

 What makes our balance problems so difficult to explain?
-Don’t just answer you are off balance – again give examples such as “I avoid high places because I feel as if I will fall over the edge."
-Or you’ve stopped picking up your small children for fear of falling with them.
+Don’t just answer you are off-balance; again, give examples such as “I avoid high places because I feel as if I will fall over the edge."
+Or, you’ve stopped picking up your small children for fear of falling with them.
 These are real examples that make it easier for others to understand what we experience.

-Because we ‘look so good ‘ we must find the words to explain the symptoms that interfere with our lives the most.
-If we get better at describing how MS is messing with us by using more descriptive Patient Reported Outcomes to our doctors, it might help us to explain our problems in greater detail to our family and friends.
+Because we ‘look so good,' we must find the words to explain the symptoms that interfere with our lives the most.
+If we get better at describing how MS is messing with us by using more descriptive patient-reported outcomes to our doctors, it might help us to explain our problems in greater detail to our family and friends.
 Do you have ways to describe your MS symptoms that help others visualize what you go through?
 Please share them – we need all the words we can gather to describe our problems.